 You’ll be amazed at the exquisite crafting when you get closer to look at the warriors.
 Some visitors said “They’re almost alive”, “They just make me feel as though they could walk at you now” and things like it.

 If you’ve missed these exhibitions, don’t be upset.
-Why don’t you come to Xi’an and have a Terracotta Warriors and Horses tour?
+Why don’t you come to Xi’an for a trip to see Terracotta Warriors?
 Here is the good news.
 Some large cities abroad like London have direct flight to Xi’an.
 You can have all the over 8,000 terracotta warriors right before your eyes.
 It will be a far better experience if you really stand in the place where the terracotta warriors and horses actually were buried with China’s first emperor.
 In addition to the warriors, you can give yourself an opportunity to explore more about Xi’an, which is an ancient capital of China with great historical significance and profound culture.
 Just jump on a plane for your China Xi’an trip.
 Wish you no more regrets.